-- We do not cull pups from our litters for litter size/color/etc. We will only have an animal euthanized if it becomes incurably ill, is advanced in age and in discomfort (quality of life care) or aggressive to the point of being unable to handle.
+- We do not cull pups from our litters for litter size/color/etc. We will only have an animal euthanized if it becomes incurably ill, is advanced in age and in discomfort (quality of life care), is displaying aggressive behavior toward humans or has grievously injured another rat.

 - We do not accept rescue rats at this time.
 We might be able to point you in the right direction, however, so do reach out if you are in a bind.
 Back in California, we used to rescue almost as much as we bred, but since too many viruses have taken hold in the rat world (such as the Seoul Virus) we are unfortunately no longer rescuing.
 This is to ensure the rats in our mischief remain free of disease and illness.
 We intend to begin serology testing our rattery annually, to ensure this as well.
 We will, however, always take any of our rats back if you can no longer offer a safe, healthy home for them.

 - We will not adopt out baby ratties prior to 6-8 weeks of age.
 Most of our rats are ready to go home at 6 weeks; however Dwarfs and most Harleys stay until they are at least 7 weeks.

 - We offer a health guarantee, on each pup adopted, of 7 days from the date of adoption.
 If your pup should become ill or perish, we will replace that pup with one of our available pups or one from a future litter (of equal or lesser value).